tldr-pages/tldr/pages/common/astronomer.md

 `astronomer {{tldr-pages/tldr-node-client}}`

-- Scan maximum amount of stars in the repository:
+- Scan the maximum amount of stars in the repository:

 `astronomer {{tldr-pages/tldr-node-client}} --stars {{50}}`